 Ticket Mate Fund

 A scheme in partnership with local charities that distributes free exhibition tickets in the local community.

 Launched to coincide with the reopening of the museum following the first COVID-19 lockdown, this pay it forward scheme is aimed at offering free access to the museum's temporary exhibitions to young people and adults in the local community for whom price might be a barrier to participation.

 You can contribute to the fund by donating now or as part of your ticket purchases.

-Please get in touch at firstname.lastname@example.org if you are a charity that would like to get involved.
+Please get in touch via firstname.lastname@example.org if you are a charity that would like to get involved.